Trevor Noah on Why Those Racist Trump Rally Chants Against Ilhan Omar Were ‘Extra Disturbing’

 “There have been several disturbing moments in the Trump presidency, but for some reason, this one moment felt extra disturbing,” the comedian continued.
 “It’s the same way I felt when Ted Cruz grew a beard: I didn’t think it could get any worse, but here we are.
 And I’m far from the only one who felt that way about this moment in the rally.
 Pretty much everyone who watched this thing was sickened by what they saw.”

-Trump, for his part, later told reporters he “felt a little bit badly” about the racist chants and claimed that he tried to cut them off during the rally by “speaking very quickly” (which is a blatant lie as he did exactly the opposite—pausing for effect).
+Trump, for his part, later told reporters he “felt a little bit badly” about the racist chants and claimed that he tried to cut them off during the rally by “speaking very quickly” (he did exactly the opposite—pausing for effect).

 “Wait, what?!”
 Noah exclaimed.
 “Sometimes I think this guy thinks, like, cameras don’t exist.
 How is Trump going to say he wasn’t happy with that chant?
 He inspired the chant.
 He’s the one who tweeted they should go back.”